TheoW03/TheoW03/README.md

 my preferred languages are Java, C# and C++. and my main focus is game dev and computer graphics. sepcifcally 3D as of right now, and I dabble around building system level applications like compilers.

-I also enjoy gaming, anime. and a I am a morning person
+I also enjoy gaming anime and being a furry >:3

 # stats